The Sting

 [edit] Act I: "We're just as good as any of those other crews you sent to their deaths!"

-As Fry and Bender are playing virtual golf, the Professor comes in and explains that they are not good enough for their next mission: collecting honey from space bees, which claimed the lives of the previous Planet Express crew.
+As Fry and Bender are playing virtual golf, the Professor comes in and explains that they are not good enough for their next mission: collecting honey from space bees, which claimed the lives of the old Planet Express crew.
 Leela insists that they are just as good and forces Fry and Bender to go on the mission.

-The crew reaches the space bees' hive and paints Bender's body like a bee, giving him a bee language cartridge that will allow him to communicate with the other bees to distract them while they venture deeper into the hive.
+The crew reaches the bees' hive and paints Bender's body like a bee, giving him a bee language cartridge that will allow him to communicate with the other bees to distract them while they venture deeper into the hive.
 They eventually come across the remains of the old Planet Express ship in the process (where the black box reveals the previous crew died due to the captain's insistence they prove themselves better than the Professor's expectations).
 The crew eventually discover the honeycomb stockpile, and a flow of royal jelly, into which Fry falls.
 Leela comes across a baby queen bee, which she takes, so that the crew can build its own hive in the future, and takes some jelly with which to feed her.
 Suddenly, Bender accidentally insults the bees, including the current queen, causing the enraged bees to chase them back to the ship.

 On the way back to Earth, the baby queen wakes and threatens to kill Leela.
 Fry throws himself in front of Leela in defense, but is impaled in the spleen with the stinger, which passes through him and mildly stabs Leela as well.
 Bender picks up the defenceless dying queen and throws her into the air lock, ejecting her into space (where she is hit and killed by a space truck).
 Leela gets up with a minor wound from the stinger and is horrified to discover that Fry is dead.